telerik/kendo-ui-builder/docs/extension-points/playground.md

 # Use Case Scenarios

+<<<<<<< HEAD
 This article provides examples on common use case scenarios for the generated Kendo UI Builder web project.

 // IF WE PLAN TO LOGICALLY GROUP RELATED SCENARIOS,
 // WE COULD HAVE SUBTITLES FOR BETTER READABILITY